I like to joke with tourists to bring an extra bag or suitcase when they are preparing for their trip to Malaysia. Why?

 Madras Curry Powder

-This one’s a bit spicy and more of a red color than yellow since it’s made from dried chilis.
+This one’s a bit spicy and has more of a red color than yellow since it’s made from dried chilis.

 Vindaloo Curry powder